-The Iordanian case offers the most promising example of how a country with relatively few natural resources can build a successful information society, not just in the capital but throughout the country.
+The Jordanian case offers the most promising example of how a country with relatively few natural resources can build a successful information society, not just in the capital, but throughout the country.
 With the support of King Abdullah II, the information technology community and policy makers in Jordan developed the REACH initiative, the implementation of which has distinguished Jordan as among the most information society ready countries in the region.
 Jordan ranks on par with the United Arab Emirates in terms of leadership, policies and vision, and in terms of legal and regulatory readiness for the information society.
-Jordan is a second tier country, ranking on par with Kuwait and Saudi Arabia, in terms of ICT infrastructure.
-For example, connectivity to the Internet has grown over the last five years at a rate of more than 250 percent.
-Several organisations are responsible for promoting the diffusion and use of IT in Jordan, including the National Information Centre, which helps to support use of IT in public sector organisations and projects, and the Ministry of Information and Communication Technology, which spearheads such high profile projects as the Jordan Education Initiative, the e-Village project, and the Jordan e-Government initiative.
-The promotion of IT and sustainable livelihoods in the private sector is supported by the Information Technology Association of Jordan.
-The United Nations Development Fund for Women (UNIFEM) regional headquarters in Jordan is also playing a significant role in assessing women's access to and use of IT in Western Asia by making, in the words of one local observer, 'ICT policies and forums more gender sensitive' (Abdel Khaleq 2004, 5).
-King Abdullah II has also helped to spread IT use and access in Jordan through the Knowledge Stations project, which has established one hundred information technology access and training centres throughout the Kingdom in poor and rural communities.
-The ubiquity of Internet cafés also promotes community access.
-Jordan is in the 'Guinness Book of World Records' for having the highest concentration of Internet cafés in the world.
-In Irbid, on University Avenue, across from Yarmouk University, more than one hundred and fifty Internet cafés exist within an expanse of a few city blocks.
-The same phenomenon can be observed on University Avenue in Amman, across the street from the University of Jordan, where more than seventy five Internet cafés exist within a few city blocks.
-Women form a majority of Internet users in cafés and community access points in Jordan (Wheeler 2005b, 2006, forthcoming).
+Jordan is a second tier country, ranking on par with Kuwait and Saudi Arabia in terms of ICT infrastructure.
+For example, connectivity to the Internet has grown over the last 5 years at a rate of more than 250%.
+Several organisations are responsible for promoting the diffusion and use of IT in Jordan including the National Information Center which helps to support use of IT in public sector organisations and projects; the Ministry of Information and Communication Technology, which spearheads such high profile projects as the Jordan Education Initiative, the E-Village project, and the Jordan E-Government initiative.
+The promotion of IT in the private sector is supported by the Information Technology Association of Jordan.
+UNIFEM regional headquarters in Jordan is also playing a significant role in assessing women's access to and use of IT in Western Asia by making, in the words of one local observer, "ICT policies and forums more gender sensitive."
+King Abdullah II has also helped to spread IT use and access in Jordan through the Knowledge Stations project which has established 100 information technology access and training centers throughout the kingdom in poor and rural communities.
+The ubiquity of Internet cafes also promotes community access.
+Jordan is in the Guinness Book of World Records for having the highest concentration of Internet cafes in the world.
+In Irbid, on University Ave. across from Yarmouk University, more than 150 Internet cafes exist within an expanse of a few city blocks.
+The same phenomenon can be observed on University Ave in Amman, across the street from University of Jordan, where more than 75 Internet cafes exist within a few city blocks.
+Women form a majority of Internet users in cafes and community access points in Jordan..